PTI to question Zardari’s eligibility in IHC after failing to get him in SC, ECP

 According to Article 63, if any question arises whether an MP has become disqualified from being a member, the Speaker or, as the case may be, the Chairman (Senate) shall, unless he decides that no such question has arisen, refer it to the ECP within thirty days and if he fails to do so within this timeline it shall be deemed to have been referred to the ECP.
 The ECP will decide the question within ninety days from its receipt or deemed to have been received and if it is of the opinion that the member has become disqualified, he will cease to be a member and his seat shall become vacant.

 Before moving the Supreme Court, Zaman and Dar had moved the same petition in the ECP, but as the electoral body resumed hearing on it, they suddenly took it back announcing that they will file the similar plea in the apex court.
 They had knocked the doors of the ECP when a Joint Investigation Team (JIT) of the Federal Investigation Agency (FIA) was investigating the alleged fake bank accounts against Zardari and others.
-The JIT submitted its report to the Supreme Court, which sent it to the NAB for further probe to file references if made out.
+The JIT submitted its report to the Supreme Court, which sent it to the National Accountability Bureau (NAB) for further probe to file references if made out.
+It was the JIT that had accused the former president of having undeclared foreign properties.

 ISLAMABAD: Two Pakistan Tehreek-e-Insaf (PTI) leaders Khurram Sher Zaman and Usman Dar, who is Chairman of Prime Minister’s Youth Programme, now have the options of going to high court or the National Assembly Speaker to seek Asif Ali Zardari’s disqualification after their petition has been returned by the Supreme Court.